 Dr Kayas is an experienced Senior Lecturer in the Business School environment with experience at undergraduate, postgraduate, and doctoral level.
 His research interests centre around organisational studies and information system technologies with surveillance forming his central research focus.
 He critically examines surveillance technologies to understand the impact they have on societies, organisations, and individuals.
 He is currently working on several research projects including: a systematic literature review exploring the ethical implications of direct-to-consumer genetic testing; an analysis of the impact covert surveillance technologies have on employees in higher education; how digital surveillance platforms contribute to social inclusion and exclusion in society; and the impact surveillance technologies have on social privacy in the workplace.

 Dr Kayas reviews articles for international peer-reviewed journals and international conferences, and is an experienced PhD examiner.
 He was elected to the Board of the UK Academy of Information Systems in 2015.
 He is also a Programme Committee member and a Conference Committee Organiser for the UK Academy for Information Systems.
-Dr Kayas was Chair of the Information Systems stream for the Operational Research Society's annual conference.
+Dr Kayas is Chair of the Information Systems stream for the Operational Research Society's annual conference.
 In 2018 he was elected as a Committee Member of the North Western Operational Research Society Group.
 He is the IT Consultancy Pathway Lead for the Digital Technology Solutions degree apprenticeship programme.
 He has been a Fellow of the HEA since 2017 and is a member of the Surveillance Studies Network.